-Accredited by the National Association of Schools of Art and Design (NASAD), the Department of Art and Design offers both the Bachelor of Arts degree and the Bachelor of Fine Arts degree.
+Accredited by the National Association of Schools of Art and Design (NASAD) and the Council for Interior Design Accreditation (CIDA), the Department of Art and Design offers both the Bachelor of Arts degree and the Bachelor of Fine Arts degree.
 For the BA degree, students may choose a major in art history, art therapy, studio art, or art education.
-A minor is offered in art history and studio art.
 The Bachelor of Fine Arts degree is a professional degree in studio art or interior design.
 Early declaration of a Bachelor of Fine Arts major is required due to the rigorous requirements of the programs.
+Students with majors in areas other than art may need to consult the Department of Art and Design chair for guidance in a double major or a minor in art history or studio art.